How to Decide If It's Time to Get a Divorce

 2. The Sexual Feeling.

 Some people bond to their partners through sex.
-It stimulates feel-good neurotransmitters.
-Others simply jump up and go after sex because they purposely avoid attachment.
+It stimulates feel-good parts of the brain.
+Others simply jump up and go after sex because they purposely avoid attachment to a partner.
 For them, sex is a transaction.
 Sex addicts need more and more intense transactions.
 But people who bond with sex slow down, enjoy it, and cuddle.
 They often cannot imagine having sex with anyone but their partner.
 Yet others get tired of the thought of sex with their spouses.
 Maybe sex itself seems boring.
 Regardless of the issue, if your partner does not turn you on sexually, you can see a sex therapist.
 Or you can talk to your partner about it.
 Or you can simply say the sexual feeling has passed.

 3. The Feeling of Friendship